SebRuySan/poi/README.md

 Optional (nice to have) user stories:
 * Maybe send notifications when a user is near a "hot" or very popular place.

+For a demo of the app, go to https://www.youtube.com/watch?v=2i9osYWRvns